Oncology Massage for People Living with a Cancer Diagnosis

 It’s also completely normal and understandable if you are nervous to receive a session, as your body has endured a lot with treatment.
 I work with where your body is at, there’s no ‘deep tissue to get the knots out’, there is meeting your body and nervous system with calm and the invitation to relax.

-Prior to my move to Minneapolis in early 2022, I lived and worked in Rochester, MN, for ten years, supporting clients at my office who were patients at the Mayo Clinic.
 I have vast and diverse experience supporting persons through medical treatment.
 Nothing scares me or ‘freaks me out’ - hair falling out, no hair, medical devices, scars, incision sites, drains, PICC lines, a long list of medications.
 If it’s something I haven’t heard of I will ask appropriate questions to make sure you are supported in the best and safest way possible.

-For further reading a local story about oncology massage with a shout out to my business at the end.
+For further reading a local story about oncology massage with a shoutout to my business at the end.